 I help people understand each other better through ethnographic research, writing, and cultural translation.
 I believe in designing communities and systems that enable sustainable creativity and redistribute power.
 I'm on a lifelong mission to eat every delicious fruit in the world.

-I'm currently available for freelance research projects, strategic advising (by day or as part of a larger project), and speaking engagements through the end of 2016.
+I'm currently available for freelance research projects, strategic advising (by day or as part of a larger project), and speaking engagements starting from Sept 2017.
 If you're interested in working with me, let's talk!

 - producing Multi Entry, a collection of essays and media that investigate the experiences of young creative people in China.
 The project was made possible by 231 Kickstarter backers in August of 2015.

-- teaching Entrepreneurial Design at the School of Visual Arts' Interaction Design MFA program along with Gary Chou (spring semesters only).
+- teaching Entrepreneurial Design at the School of Visual Arts' Interaction Design MFA program along with Gary Chou since 2014.

 - running Breadpig, a sidekick service for independent creators.
 Between 2010 and 2014, I handled all aspects of operations and helped to produce $2 million worth of crowdfunding campaigns.

 - serving as the Chancellor for the Institute on Higher Awesome Studies, taking on things like project managing the redesign of the Awesome Foundation website and organizing the first Awesome Summits.